 Isn’t that powerful?!

-Sounds like touch and texture needs to be integrated into more daily preschool activities.
-We also included even more sensory activities like this in 31 Activities for Halloween.
+Touch and texture need to be integrated into more daily preschool activities.
+We also included more sensory activities in 31 Activities for Halloween.